lancopku/CMAC/README.md

 where ``MODEL_PATH`` is the file name of the trained model.
 The output will be stored in ``prediction.json`` by default.
 You can change this option using the ``-output`` argument.

+We also provide [a trained model](https://drive.google.com/file/d/1EkeD1ryyrqzNHtOeeXQJjvZXg_aF3N7p/view?usp=sharing) for reproducing the results in the paper.

 ## Cite

 If you find the CMAC task or the dataset interesting, please kindly cite our paper: